pfdubois/BridgeBidding/source/Checkback.rst

 "new minor" is always clubs, new or not.
 2♦ can then be non-forcing, like 2♥.
 I have seen it played.

-The two-way version of NMF, :ref:`Two-Way NMF <TWNMF>`, also known as "Two Way Checkback Stayman" is, as Marty Bergen titled his lesson on the subject, "Infinitely Better and Easier" than NMF.
+The two-way version of NMF, :ref:`Two-Way NMF <TWNMF>`, also known as "Two-Way Checkback Stayman" is, as Marty Bergen titled his lesson on the subject, "Infinitely Better and Easier" than NMF.
 Few non-experts play it however.
 This is just one of those historical oddities where everyone got taught the wrong